RyanCCollins/restaurant-reviewer/app/src/components/FilterRestaurants/README.md

   onFilterRatings,

 ### Other Information
-In some ways is a higher order component, although
+In some ways is a higher order component, although there is no internal state so left as a component vs. container.